'Our lives will never be the same again' Christopher Lemonius mourned by friends and family

 Mr Lemonius, a former Northfield School student, was buried at Wolvercote Cemetery in the Banbury Road.

-A childhood friend, Charris Wiley-Thompson, helped to raise £1,650 to pay for the funeral and a local funeral company stepped in to donate its services for free.
+A childhood friend, Charris Wiley-Thompson, helped to raise more than £3,000 to pay for the funeral and a local funeral company stepped in to donate its services for free.

 Ms Wiley-Thompson, 24, said "I never planned to have to bury my friend but when it happened I wanted to help.